 Exclusion of family members/relatives from employment

 Family member/relative refers to any person related to an IDBZ staff member by blood or marriage within the third degree.
-This also covers cases where our staff members live with a person in a domestic partnership or children acquired through adoption. . (i.e. parent, brother, sister, spouse, child, grandparent, grandchild, brother-in-law, sister-in-law, parent-in-law, son-in-law, and daughter-in-law, step-parents, grandparents, in-laws, spouses or domestic partners, step-children, adoptive children, grandchildren, siblings, uncles, aunts, nieces and nephews)
+This also covers cases where our staff members live with a person in a domestic partnership or children acquired through adoption, (i.e. parent, brother, sister, cousin, spouse, child, grandparent, grandchild, brother-in-law, sister-in-law, parent-in-law, son-in-law, and daughter-in-law, step-parents, grandparents, in-laws, spouses or domestic partners, step-children, adoptive children, grandchildren, siblings, uncles, aunts, nieces and nephews)

 The Bank shall not offer any employment to family members or relatives.